Study Abroad Emergencies

 Campus Response Team

 The Campus Response Team is under the executive direction of the President.
 In the absence of the President, the CFO, the Provost & Dean of Faculty, or the Dean of Students will assume this role.
 The President will decide if the team should convene and which members are appropriate to form the team in any particular incident.
 In most cases, members will include the CFO, the Provost & Dean of Faculty, the Dean of Students, the Director of Off-Campus Studies Programs and/or the International Student Advisor, the Vice President for Communications, and the Director of Counseling, or their designees.

 In the event that it is necessary for members of the Response Team to travel overseas locations, each member of the team should have a current passport.

 The Director of Off-Campus Studies (study abroad incident) or the International Student Advisor (incident affecting an international student) will be responsible for determining the exact nature of the problem, gathering information from international sources, and when necessary, consulting with the State Department, consulate or embassy, and other authorities.
 It should be noted that various members of the Whitman faculty have extensive experience in specific foreign countries; the Response Team should consider asking the assistance of such individuals.

 If legal counsel is required, the Vice President for Finance and Administration will be responsible for communicating with the college’s attorney.
 The Vice President for Finance and Administration and the President will be responsible for approving emergency expenditures relating to the incident.

-The Vice President of Enrollment and Communications and the Director of Media and Public Relations will be responsible for all media inquiries, as well as advising on dissemination of information to other constituencies (students, etc.).
+The Vice President for Communications will be responsible for all media inquiries, as well as advising on dissemination of information to other constituencies (students, etc.).